 The wind energy that a wind turbine can potentially capture is related to rotor swept area and consequently rotor diameter

 The area swept by a wind turbine's rotor determines how much wind can be captured.
 Twice the rotor radius/diameter give four times the area.

 - A 41% increase in radius/diameter results in a doubling of swept area, and thus twice as much energy potential.

-This means rotor diameter is really a better mesure of a wind turbines potential production rather than some manufacturer kW rating.
+This means rotor diameter is really a better measure of a wind turbines potential production rather than some manufacturer kW rating.

 Compare wind turbines by comparing their power curves

-The power curve shows how expected output can vary according to windspeed and shows at what windspeed power is limited to protect the turbine from extreme conditions.
+The power curve shows how expected output can vary Wind Power Curve according to windspeed and shows at what windspeed power is limited to protect the turbine from extreme conditions.
 Performance in typical lower average windspeeds is more important than 'peak' performance.